 Find more infos on our communication platform Mattermost here.

-The calendar can be found here.
+The calendar with information on our next meeting can be found here.